cockroachdb/docs/src/current/v24.2/migration-overview.md

 Use this information to size the CockroachDB cluster you will create.
 If you are migrating to a CockroachDB {{ site.data.products.cloud }} cluster, see [Plan Your Cluster](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster) for details:

-- For CockroachDB {{ site.data.products.dedicated }}, refer to the [example](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster#dedicated-example) that shows how your data volume, storage requirements, and replication factor affect the recommended node size (number of vCPUs per node) and total number of nodes on the cluster.
+- For CockroachDB {{ site.data.products.standard }} and {{ site.data.products.basic }}, your cluster will scale automatically to meet your storage and usage requirements.
+Refer to the [CockroachDB {{ site.data.products.standard }}](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster#choose-resource-limits) and [CockroachDB {{ site.data.products.basic }}](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster-basic#choose-resource-limits) documentation to learn about how to limit your resource consumption.
-- For CockroachDB {{ site.data.products.serverless }}, your cluster will scale automatically to meet your storage and usage requirements.
-Refer to [Choosing resource limits](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster-serverless#choose-resource-limits) to learn about how to limit your resource consumption.
+- For CockroachDB {{ site.data.products.advanced }}, refer to the [example](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster-advanced#example) that shows how your data volume, storage requirements, and replication factor affect the recommended node size (number of vCPUs per node) and total number of nodes on the cluster.
 - For guidance on sizing for connection pools, see the CockroachDB {{ site.data.products.cloud }} [Production Checklist](https://www.cockroachlabs.com/docs/cockroachcloud/production-checklist#use-a-pool-of-persistent-connections).

 If you are migrating to a CockroachDB {{ site.data.products.core }} cluster: